ScriptIdiot/Povlsomware/README.md

 ![alt text](https://raw.githubusercontent.com/povlteksttv/Povlsomware/master/img/output.PNG?raw=true)

 ## Metasploit integration
-Povlsomware.exe can also be execyted in memory using Metasploits own "execute_dotnet_assembly".
+Povlsomware.exe can also be executed in memory using Metasploits own "execute_dotnet_assembly".
 Again, Povlsomware is executed entirely in memory making detection a lot harder.
 As can be seen from the screenshot the encrypted files are communiated back to meterpreter:

 ![alt text](https://raw.githubusercontent.com/povlteksttv/Povlsomware/master/img/meterpreter_output.PNG?raw=true)